 For instance, when I lived in Europe, I could not afford to buy ticket for listening to a concert by Vivica Genaux – an American coloratura mezzo-soprano born in Fairbanks, Alaska.
 Since her parents still live here, Fairbanksans do not have to go to the Metropolitan Opera, Opéra National de Paris, Dallas Opera, or the Bayerische Staatsoper where she sung The Barber of Seville, L’italiana in Algeri or La Cenerentola.
 When she visits her parents, she usually gives a concert in either the Herring Auditorium, which is the concert hall of a local high school, or the Davis Concert Hall of the University of Alaska Fairbanks.
 The price for a ticket is not much more than a cinema ticket plus a bucket of unhealthy popcorn and a soda.

 Have you ever heard of the Irish fiddler Caitlin Warbelow?
 She regularly comes to visit her mother and/or dad (both are dance friends of mine).
 When she is in Fairbanks, she usually plays in a pub or roadhouse.
 The information about the when and where goes by word of mouth.
 She always gets a full dance floor.
 And she is just one example of the many Fairbanksan musicians out there.
 Sure that she also is a regular to teach at the Fairbanks Summer Arts Festival which is also one of the highlights of entertainment in late July.

 Dance Privates from Champions

 Another example is Melaina Larson.
 She studied classical ballet.
 She has been a finalist in many US National Championships in American Smooth Dance.
-When she visits Fairbanks to see her father and stepmom, she teaches ballroom lessons at the Fairbanks Ballroom Dance Club, and my dance partner and I can take private lessons from her.
+When she visits Fairbanks to see her father and stepmom, she teaches ballroom lessons at the Fairbanks Ballroom Dance Club.
+My dance partner and I can take the opportunity to have private lessons from her.
 We are not sure whether we could (afford to) get on her calendar in Orange County where she lives and teaches today.
 Did you know that there is even a dance shoe named after her as she used to compete in these?